surankokila/intermediate-vc-course/_episodes/07_lesson6_remotes.md

 ## Working with Remotes

-At the start of the session we first created our repository on GitHub.
+At the start of the first session we created our *remote* repository on GitHub.
 We then linked our *local repository* with the *remote repository*.
 Git then tracks branches on the remote repository.